hcoles/pitest-site/pages/downloads.markdown

 These are old releases from before pitest was migrated to github.
 Please see [https://github.com/hcoles/pitest/releases](https://github.com/hcoles/pitest/releases) for recent releases.

+Binaries for all releases can be found on [maven central](https://search.maven.org/search?q=org.pitest).

 ### 0.32

 * restores java 7 compatibility